ManaFriendsmith/ThemTharHillsMk2/README.md

 # DEPENDENCIES

 - [pf-functions](https://github.com/ManaFriendsmith/pf-functions) - Library and some misc functionality that does not belong to any one content mod
-- [ZZZ-RecyclerFinalFinal](https://github.com/ManaFriendsmith/ZZZ-RecyclerFinalFinal) - Utility to ensure that mods changing an item's recipe also changes what it recycles into.
-Always required, simply does nothing when quality is not installed.
 - [pf-sa-compat](https://github.com/ManaFriendsmith/pf-sa-compat) - Required for compatibility with Space Age.

 # SERIES